Slash (musician): Equipment

-Slash owns more than 100 guitars, worth a total of $1.92 million.
+Slash owns more than 100 guitars.
 He prefers the Gibson Les Paul, which he has called "the best all-around guitar for me."
 Gibson has credited him and Zakk Wylde with bringing the Les Paul back into the mainstream in the late 1980s.
 His main studio guitar is a 1959 Gibson Les Paul Standard replica, built by luthier Kris Derrig, which he came to own during the recording sessions for Guns N' Roses' debut album, Appetite for Destruction.
 He used that guitar on every subsequent album he recorded with Guns N' Roses and Velvet Revolver.
 For many years, his main live guitar was a 1988 Gibson Les Paul Standard.